Novacer/Shopify-2019W-Backend/README.md

 For the 2019 Winter Shopify Dev Internship Challenge

-Deployed on Google Kubernetes Engine at http://35.237.1.196 with a Docker image.
+Deployed on Google Kubernetes Engine at <link shut down> with a Docker image.

 Comes with swagger docs for easy interactivity.